carlosabalde/pgp-tomb/README.md

 DEVELOPMENT
 ===========

-Running `make docker` you can build & connect to a handy Docker container useful to ease development and packaging phases.
+Running `make shell` you can build & connect to a handy Docker container useful to ease development and packaging phases.
 This is what you need to know:

 - Once connected to the container you can build the project and execute it as follows.
   ```